Learning Lab | Introverts and Leadership

 Part 4: March 21 | 12:00–1:30 p.m.
 ET

 This course will discuss tools and techniques to help introverts discover their strengths and develop strategies for leveraging them.
-Participants will identify success factors for introverts in leadership roles and will participate in a virtual improvisation workshop focused on improving communication skills.
-Learners will also develop individual action plans for leadership development.
+Participants will identify success factors for introverts in leadership roles and will participate in interactive communication exercises focused on leveraging communication skills.
+Learners will also develop individual action plans with leadership development strategies.